pierrediedhiou/cybersecurity-journey/glossary.md

   - 1 XOR 0 = 1
   - 1 XOR 1 = 0
   - 0 XOR 0 = 0
+  - **X-Content-Type-Options** — An HTTP security header that prevents browsers from guessing MIME types, uses the nosniff directive
+- **XSS** — Cross-Site Scripting, an attack that injects malicious scripts into web pages viewed by other users
   ## Y
 - **yescrypt** — A modern scalable password hashing scheme, default and recommended choice on new Linux systems.
 Prefix: $y$